itzg/saml-auth-proxy/README.md

     	The path to the X509 private key PEM file for this SP (env SAML_PROXY_SP_KEY_PATH) (default "saml-auth-proxy.key")
 ```

-The snake-case values, such as `SAML_PROXY_BACKEND_URL`, are the equivalent environment variables
+The snake-case values, such as `SAML_PROXY_BACKEND_URL`, are the equivalent environment variables that can be set instead of passing configuration via the command-line.

-that can be set instead of passing configuration via the command-line.
+The command-line argument usage renders with only a single leading dash, but GNU-style double-dashes can be used also, such as `--sp-key-path`.

 ## Authorization